Sustainability strategy and compliance

 As a globally operating company, we recognize our corporate responsibility to respect human rights.

 By implementing human rights and environmental due diligence obligations in our operational processes, we contribute to improving human rights conditions worldwide.
-At the same time, we actively demand respect for human rights in our global supply chains as well and take appropriate remedial action in the case of violations.
+At the same time, we actively demand respect for human rights in our global supply chains as well, mitigate identified risks through preventive measures, and take appropriate remedial action in the case of violations.

 Our business activity is aligned to the United Nations Guiding Principles on Business and Human Rights and we comply with the requirements of the National Action Plan for Business and Human Rights applicable in Germany.
-We implement the requirements of the German Act on Corporate Due Diligence Obligations in Supply Chains (Lieferkettensorgfaltspflichtengesetz, LkSG).
+We implement the requirements of the German Act on Corporate Due Diligence Obligations in Supply Chains (Lieferkettensorgfaltspflichtengesetz, LkSG) in an appropriate manner.
 Bosch also meets other country-specific requirements, such as the Modern Slavery Act in the UK or the French Loi de Vigilance.

-We likewise expect our business partners to commit to respect human rights, to establish appropriate due diligence processes, and to oblige their own suppliers and other third parties to comply with corresponding principles to the best of their ability.
+We likewise expect our business partners to commit to respect human rights, to establish appropriate due diligence processes, and to use their best efforts to oblige their suppliers and other third parties to adhere to corresponding principles.